-Kellye is an active member and leader in local, state, and national bar associations, including the American Bar Association where she is a member of the Solo, Small Firm and General Practice Division, the Law Practice Division, and the ABA Women Rainmakers Board.
-At the state bar level, Kellye has served as a member of the Law Practice Management Program, the Solo and Small Firm Resource Planning Board, and as a mentor for the Transition into Law Practice Program.
-Kellye served as the Houston County Bar Association President in 2014.
+Kellye is an active member and leader in local, state, and national bar associations, including the American Bar Association where she is a Fellow of the ABA, a Council member of the Solo, Small Firm and General Practice Division, co-chair of GPSolo WIN (Women’s Initiative Network), a member of the Law Practice Division and the ABA Women Rainmakers.
+At the state bar level, Kellye has served in the Law Practice Management Program, the Solo and Small Firm Resource Planning Board, and as a mentor for the Transition into Law Practice Program.
+Kellye was the Houston County Bar Association President in 2014.
 She also is a member of the Georgia Association for Women Lawyers.

 Kellye was featured in the June 2013 ABA Journal cover story on women law firm leaders.
 An excerpt from the article can be viewed here.
 Kellye also was recognized as one of Houston County’s leaders in The Macon Telegraph article titled, “14 to Watch in 2014: Rising Stars in Houston County.”